Unbiased Markov chain Monte Carlo with couplings: Couplings of MCMC algorithms

-In high dimension, the probability of proposing the same value $X^\star$ is low unless $X_t$ is close to $Y_{t-1}$.
-It might therefore be preferable to use a series of updates on low-dimensional components of the chain states as in a Metropolis-within-Gibbs strategy (see Section \ref{subsec:Gibbs}), or to combine maximal couplings with optimal transport couplings mentioned in the previous section.
-Scalability with respect to dimension is investigated in Section \ref{subsec:Scaling-dimension}.

-The optimal choice of proposal distribution for a single MH chain might not be optimal in the proposed coupling construction.
-For instance, in the case of Normal random walk proposals with variance $\Sigma$, larger variances lead to smaller total variation distances between $q(X_t,\cdot)$ and $q(Y_{t-1},\cdot)$ and thus larger coupling probabilities for the proposals.
+Different considerations drive the choice of proposal distribution in standard MCMC and in our proposed estimators.
+In the case of random walk proposals with variance $\Sigma$, larger variances lead to smaller total variation distances between $q(X_t,\cdot)$ and $q(Y_{t-1},\cdot)$ and thus larger probabilities of proposing identical values.
 However meeting events only occur if proposals are accepted, which is unlikely if $\Sigma$ is too large.
-This trade-off could lead to optimal choices of $\Sigma$ that are different than the optimal choices known for the marginal chains \citep{roberts1997weak}, which deserves further investigation.
+This trade-off could lead to a different choice of $\Sigma$ than the optima known for the marginal chains \citep{roberts1997weak}, and deserves further investigation.

-Among extensions of the Metropolis--Hastings algorithm, Metropolis adjusted Langevin algorithms \citep[e.g.][]{roberts1996exponential} are such that the proposal distribution given $X_t$ is a Normal with mean $X_t + h\nabla \log \pi(X_t)/2$ and variance $h \Sigma$, for some tuning parameter $h>0$ and covariance matrix $\Sigma$.
-These Normal proposal distributions could be maximally coupled as well.
-Another important extension consists in adapting the proposal distribution during the run of the chains \citep{andrieu2008tutorial,atchade:fort:2011}; it is unclear whether such strategies could be used in the proposed framework.